Communications

 The primary purpose of our social media platforms is to tell stories about students, academic and extracurricular life, and our community.
 Our posts provide a window into the school and sometimes invite the reader to visit York’s website to learn more.

-We’re a very active community that has exciting events, projects and initiatives taking place every day.
+We’re a very active community where exciting events, projects and initiatives are taking place every day.
 Film festivals, community clothing drives, Junior School plays, debating conferences and sports competitions can sometimes take place during the same week.
-To stay connected and engage in conversations that are happening in real time, follow the school via your social media channel of choice.
+To stay connected and engage in conversations that are happening in real time, follow York via your social media channel of choice.

-The York School operates on the social media platforms:
+The York School is active on the following social media platforms:

-The York School has implemented the BrightArrow Notification Service, which will allow the school to send a message via voicemail, text, and/or e-mail to provide important information in the event of an emergency, snow day or other unexpected occurrence.
+The York School has implemented the BrightArrow Notification Service.
+It allows the school to send automated messages via voicemail, text, and/or e-mail to provide important information in the event of an emergency, snow day or other unexpected occurrence.

 Steps to update contact: